orvitpng/unlang/README.md

 ## 2.2 Values

 ### Type Inferrence

-When defining variables or determining the response type of a function, the type will always be inferred.
+When defining values, the type will always be inferred.
 This is because the language should never have enough ambiguity for the compiler to not know what your type is.
-Therefore, it is impossible to specify a type for a function or variable.
+Therefore, it is impossible to specify a type.

 ### Constants